DH2 - Biker Scout

 Once the plaster is dry we will turn the mold upside-down, slide the plastic off the hard plaster and sand down any problem areas that occured in the process.

-You'll want to refer to our plaster casting and vacuumforming sections to make your final vacuumformed armor parts.
+You will probably want to refer to our plaster casting , vacuumforming sections, and fiber-glassing to make your final parts.

 The Boots

-Photo of Lacrrosses 16 inch tall majesty boot If you are on a budget, Lacrosse (a shoe/boot manufacturer) makes a nice PVC vinyl boot, called the "Majesty", that is kinda similar to the tread pattern, color, and height of the ILM biker scout boots.
+Photo of Lacrrosses 16 inch tall majesty boot IN A PINCH - If you are on a budget, Onguard (a shoe/boot manufacturer) makes a nice PVC vinyl boot, called the "ONGUARD 16" White Boot - Standard Toe", that is similar to the height of the ILM biker scout boots.
 There is a 16 inch tall and an 11 inch tall version of this boot.
 Short people should probably go with an 11 inch tall boot while normal to tall people should buy the 16 inch tall boot.
-You want to buy one size smaller than you normally wear, the LaCrosse boot fits a little larger than normal shoes.
+You want to buy one size smaller than you normally wear, as the Onguard boot fits a little larger than normal.

 Boot Holster